 Yes.
 Many postdocs are eventually offered campus housing; however, it is unlikely to obtain campus housing before arriving.
 The majority of postdocs who didn’t accept campus housing had entered into a lease obligation and were given short notice to accept the campus housing offer and move.
 We suggest you weigh the benefit (cost and convenience) of living on campus against the cost of breaking your lease if you are offered campus housing mid-lease.

-66% of postdocs have applied for campus housing; of those; 60% have been offered campus housing.
+66% of postdocs have applied for campus housing; of those, 60% have been offered campus housing.
+Of those postdocs, ~50% accepted the campus housing; ~50% did not.

 Cost of housing: